stahta01/wxCode_components/wxscript/ReadMe.txt

     UnderC and CINT instead are good for programmers (since they're C++ intepreters) that want to extend their application in a OOP way or that just want to use a familiar language.
- 2) The user of your program is not forced to learn the scripting language you choice since with wxScript you can load scripts in different languages getting the same results.
+ 2) The user of your program is not forced to learn the scripting language you choose since with wxScript you can load scripts in different languages getting the same results.
  3) When I started to look around for a script intepreter which suited my requirements,